FrankRay78/PatienceOS/README.md

 # PatienceOS
-A baremetal C# kernel - Frank Ray, owner of [Better Software UK](https://bettersoftware.uk/) and author of [Better Software Requirements](https://bettersoftwarerequirements.com).
+A baremetal C# kernel - Frank Ray, [Better Software UK](https://bettersoftware.uk/).

 Built using a combination of Microsoft's C# IL and native AOT compilers, and the GNU toolchain.